Gudgeonville Covered Bridge: Destruction

 The Gudgeonville Covered Bridge caught fire around 1:40 am local time on November 8, 2008.
 The blaze was determined by the Pennsylvania State Police to have been an arson.
 On December 17, the State Police arrested two suspects after they confessed to dousing the bridge in gasoline and setting it on fire.
 The suspects were also involved in several other incidents in northern Crawford County and western Erie County.
 In August 2009, one of the arsonists was convicted and sentenced to 5 to 10 years in prison for the destruction of the bridge and for an unrelated charge.
 The other arsonist was sentenced to 5 1/2 to 14 years for the fire and for a string of other crimes.

+Replacement bridge

 The remains of the bridge were lifted from its abutments and set in a nearby field and dismantled to allow for a temporary bridge to be built in its place on January 26.
 The Pennsylvania Department of Transportation (PennDOT) would not allow an exact replica of the covered bridge as it still would not be up to code.
 The temporary, prefabricated bridge was erected in August 2009, funded by an insurance policy held by the township.
 The new bridge was needed quickly as a permanent, concrete bridge would have taken three years to design and build.
 Without a bridge, traffic would have had to make a 2 mi detour.